-Computing IRL exemplifies the vitality and promise of liberal arts approaches by applying academic inquiry to our communities’ most pressing needs.
+Computing IRL exemplifies the promise of the liberal arts by taking what students learn in to classroom and applying it to our communities' needs.

-Open only to first-year students, the Computing IRL ("In Real Life") immersive program consists of a connected set of courses in which students will see how computing techniques and ideas inform and are informed by their interaction with the real world.
-Students who participate in the program will take a First Year Seminar, an introductory computer science course, and an internship at various organizations that have links to É«ÇéÊÓƵ and the Los Angeles area.
+Open only to first-year students, the Computing IRL ("In Real Life") immersive program aims to reimagine what beginners can do with computer science in their first semester.
+Students will see how computing techniques and ideas inform and are informed by their interaction with the real world.
+Computing IRL consist of three courses:

 Other past projects include working with: